-Patients with haemophilia A may develop neutralising antibodies (inhibitors) to factor VIII.
+Development of neutralising antibodies (inhibitors) may occur in patients with haemophilia A treated with factor VIII, including with Alphanate® (see section 5.1).
 If such inhibitors occur, the condition will manifest itself as an insufficient clinical response.
 In such cases, it is recommended that a specialised haemophilia centre be contacted.
-There is no data available regarding the development of inhibitors in previously untreated patients treated with Alphanate®

 Patients with von Willebrand disease, especially type 3 patients, may very rarely develop neutralising antibodies (inhibitors) to von Willebrand factor.
 If such inhibitors occur, the condition will manifest itself as an inadequate clinical response.
 Such antibodies may occur in close association with anaphylactic reactions.
 Therefore, patients experiencing anaphylactic reaction should be evaluated for the presence of an inhibitor.
 In such cases, it is recommended that a specialised haemophilia centre be contacted.